The Judas Contract, by Marv Wolfman and George Perez, is the most famous story arc of the Teen Titans franchise.

 - The Bad Guy Wins: Deathstroke.
 He has a contract to capture the Teen Titans and deliver them to H.I.V.E., and he accomplished it.
 Now, what happens with the Titans after that (even if it means a case of Bond Villain Stupidity and the escape of the Titans), it's none of his business.
-If H.I.V.E. wants the Titans again, they'll have to pay again.
+If H.I.V.E. wants the Titans again, they'll have to pay him rather than hide being Loophole Abuse.
 No refunds.

 - Big "NO!": In the trial of Slade Wilson, when his relation to the crimes cannot be proven (see Secret Identity).
 Gar doesn't take it lightly.